Insuring Old Houses

 Occasionally older houses have a local council or government historical classification.
 This means there are certain rules around preserving the build and style of the house.
 If the house is damaged the local council or government may require it to be repaired to a certain style with particular materials.

 This can make a potential claim very complicated.
 Because there are rebuild requirements for these homes that we can not meet, we are unable to insure your house if it has a historical classification.

 In New Zealand weatherboards were originally made from native timber, and unlike modern materials require a lot of maintenance including regular painting.
 Unmaintained weatherboards on older homes will begin to rot over time, which will reduce weather tightness.

 We require at a minimum that your home has no cladding defects such as rotting.

-7. Original piles and foundations replaced and with no defects
+7. Original piles and foundations with no defects

 It’s common for older homes to have foundation issues.
 Sagging or wavy floorboards is the giveaway to problems with the piles.
 Check under the house for cracks and signs of shifting, or decay in timber piles.
 Mould can also be an early warning sign of weak foundations and other problems.

 Sinking or rotting foundations are both very risky and unsafe.
 For us to consider insurance there must be no defects in your home’s foundations.